scrontab. Use scrontab when you need cron-style automation that integrates with Slurm’s scheduler, resource allocation, and accounting.

 #SBATCH directives are also available to use as #SCRON directives.
 For a complete list of options, see SchedMD’s sbatch documentation.

-These are some example options which are frequently useful:
+These are some example options that are frequently useful:

 Scheduling